ottopaulsen/node-red-contrib-power-saver/docs/guide/README.md

 ### Add grid tariff

-When also the grid tariff changes per hour, it must be added to the electricity price in order to get the calculations right.
+When also the grid tariff changes by time, it must be added to the electricity price in order to get the calculations right.

 After the the `ps-receive-price` node, add a `ps-xxx-add-tariff` node to add grid tariff.
 What node to choose depends on what grid you get electricity through.
 The following grids are supported: